twolfson/twolfson.com/articles/readability-formalized.md

 [colons-required]: http://docs.python.org/2/faq/design.html#why-are-colons-required-for-the-if-while-def-class-statements

-**Lemma 1.6**: Using consistent groupings of comments and code chunks is more readable than not.
+**Lemma 1.6**: Using [consistent groupings of comments and code chunks][vert-rhythm] at the same code level is more readable than not.

 ```js
 function smithAddFiles (images, cb) {